swcarpentry/shell-novice/_episodes/02-filedir.md

 your output is accurate.

-As you may now see, using a bash shell is strongly dependent on the idea that your files are organized in an hierarchical file system.
+As you may now see, using a bash shell is strongly dependent on the idea that your files are organized in a hierarchical file system.
 Organizing things hierarchically in this way helps us keep track of our work: it's possible to put hundreds of files in our home directory, just as it's possible to pile hundreds of printed papers on our desk,